bitovi/academy/src/react-native/03-creating-a-new-app/creating-a-new-app.md

 ### Using the React Native CLI

 React Native has a built-in command line interface.
-Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships with Node.js.
+Rather than install and manage a specific version of the CLI globally, we recommend you access the current version at runtime using `npx`, which ships as part of npm.
 With `npx react-native <command>`, the current stable version of the CLI will be downloaded and executed at the time the command is run.

 ### Setup 1